 Any additional familiarisation material can be downloaded free of charge from GL Assessment.

-If you registered online your child’s Kent Test 11+ assessment will be sent to you by email on 11 October 2018 after 4pm.
+If you registered online your child’s Kent Test 11+ assessment should have been sent to you by email after 4pm on 11 October 2018 .

 We cannot guarantee the exact time you will receive your email, this will depend on your email service provider.

-After 5pm on 11 October you will also be able to log in to view your child's Kent Test 11+ assessment and test scores.
+You can also log in to view your child's Kent Test 11+ assessment and test scores.
 If you need to reset your password you must use the email address you registered with.

 We will post your child’s Kent Test 11+ assessment to you on 11 October 2018 via first class post.